inrupt/solid-common-vocab-js/README.md

 const personCommentAsString = person.comment.value
 ```

-To use the emmbedded `Datafactory` implementation to build a VocabTerm, the
+To use the emmbedded `DataFactory` implementation to build a VocabTerm, the
 previous example would become:

 ```javascript